swcarpentry/website/_posts/2016/05/brisbane-swc.md

 so our instructor pool has grown a little bigger, though not by 20.
 Many of the attendees were from other states (NSW, ACT) – and one, [Selene Fernandez Valverde](https://twitter.com/SelFdz), has gone on to trailblaze Software Carpentry in Mexico.
-However, in addition to Heidi and Kim, we now have [Leah Roberts](https://twitter.com/Loolibear), [Nouri Ben Zakour](https://twitter.com/genomiss) and [Anup Shah](https://twitter.com/MrAnupShah), though we will lose Nouri to Sydney soon (boo hoo).
+However, in addition to Heidi and Kim, we now have [Leah Roberts](https://twitter.com/Loolibear), [Nouri Ben Zakour](https://twitter.com/genomiss) and [Anup Shah](https://twitter.com/MrAnupShah), though we will lose Nouri to a research job in Sydney soon (boo hoo).
-We lost Darya to Sydney as well.
+We have already said goodbye to Darya who has moved to Sydney for a job.

 Sam, Paula and I taught an R bootcamp at the [Translational Research Institute](https://twitter.com/TRI_info) late last year, and then ran concurrent Python and R bootcamps at the fabulously successful [Brisbane Research Bazaar](https://storify.com/cloudaus/brisbane-research-bazaar)